 This property was likely included in this category due to the confusion regarding ownership, in addition to steep slopes and high rockfall hazard.
-At the time of the adoption of the Vail Land Use Plan the zoning and private ownership status of the property was not clear.
+At the time of the adoption of the Vail Land Use Plan the zoning and private ownership status of the property was not clear and there was no detailed analysis performed to determine the slopes on the property.
+The applicant believes the designation to be erroneous and the result of incomplete or inaccurate information.

-The proposal includes a zoning of Housing Zone District on the more buildable portion of the property, while the remainder of the site which is generally slopes in excess of 40% will be zoned Natural Area Preservation, which precludes development on the site.
-This would keep with the intent of the land use designation, while providing a developable site for employee housing under the Housing Zone District in an area that is currently impacted by the presence of I-70 and the North Frontage Road.
+The subdivision proposal implements the zoning of Housing Zone District on the more buildable portion of the property (slopes less than 40%), while the remainder of the site which is generally slopes in excess of 40% will be zoned Natural Area Preservation, which precludes development.
+This would be in keeping with the intent of the land use designation, while providing a developable site for employee housing under the Housing Zone District in an area that is currently impacted by the presence of I-70 and the North Frontage Road.